Northeastern-Electric-Racing/FinishLine/readme.md

 All questions can be directed to `#software` in the [NER Slack](https://nu-electric-racing.slack.com) (emergency backup contact: [`@jamescd18`](https://github.com/jamescd18)).

-## Local Setup for Developers Who Worked on v2
+## Getting Started for Developers Who Worked on v2

 If you worked on PM Dashboard v2, then setting this up will be easy.
 Here are the steps: